Macuyler/color-mask/README.md

 # Setup
 pip3 install -r requirements.txt

 # Usage

+> Replace non-transparent pixels with an inputed color.
  ./color-mask ./PATH_TO_INPUT_FILE ./PATH_FOR_OUTPUT '#HEXCODE' [OPTIONS]
     (The Input file should be a PNG image)

     * OPTIONS:
       -s            : Show a preview of the new Image at the end.
       -r '#HEXCODE' : Replace only pixels matching the following HEXCODE.
+      -rd '#HEXCODE' : Replace pixels darker than the following HEXCODE.
+      -rl '#HEXCODE' : Replace pixels lighter than the following HEXCODE.

+> List all colors contained in an image.
+ ./color-mask colors ./PATH_TO_IMAGE_FILE
+    (The Image file should be a PNG image)

 ```

 ## Hex Codes